dliverman/eve-market-ping-map/README.rst

 Powered by
 ----------

-WebSockets, Python+gevent+ZeroMQ, and S3 for hosting of the static assets.
+WebSockets, GoLang, and S3 for hosting of the static assets.

 License
 -------